ryanjmccall/swe-cheatsheet/swe-cheatsheet/concurrency/crash_course/notes.md

 - S(n) = 1 / [(1-P) + P/n]

 Daemon Thread
-- runs in the background, program may exit if the daemon thread is still not finished, but python program will wait for non-daemon
+- runs in the background, Python programs will exit if only daemons are running, but will wait for non-daemon
-- daemons are shut down abruptly so open resources would not be closed properly
+- daemons are shut down abruptly so open resources will not be closed properly

 Semaphore
 - atomic counter that's decremented when acquire() (blocking) and incremented when release()
-- sem = Semaphore(5)
+- `sem = Semaphore(0)` -> first `acquire()` will block until `release()`

 Event
 - convenience class and wrapper over a condition variable with a Boolean predicate
+  - exposes `set()` and `clear()`
 - most common setup for many cooperating threads where two or more threads coordinate among themselves on a Boolean
 - semaphore can be incremented multiple times, while an event has a Boolean state
 - thread never blocks on wait() of an event object if the internal flag is set to true no matter how many times the thread invokes wait()
+- A thread never gets blocked on wait() of an event object if the internal flag is set to true no matter how many times the thread invokes the wait() method.

 Timer
 - allows execution of a callable after a certain amount of time has passed